RetroReversing/retroReversing/pages/ps1/PSYQSDKSetup.md

 set G032TMP=C:\TEMP
 set TMPDIR=C:\TEMP

-CCPSX.EXE HELLO.C
+CCPSX.EXE HELLO.C -o HELLO.CPE
+CPE2EXE HELLO.CPE
 pause
 ```
 Now right click this file and select open with DOSBOX which will run the batch script and leave you at a new command prompt in DOS.
-If everything went successfuly you will notice a generated file called A.OUT.
+If everything went successfuly you will notice a generated file called HELLO.EXE.

+---

 # TOMB5 Example
 Tomb Raider 5 (Chronicles) reversing project.
 It uses a modern version of make with the original PSYQ compilers so you can't run it through PSYMAKE.